sillsdev/languageforge-lexbox/frontend/README.md

 #### Testing

-To run a end-to-end test in the frontend folder:
+To run an end-to-end test in the frontend folder:

 ```bash
 pnpm test